 Airline Baggage & Travel Bags Weight Limits

-In this article, I will explain why it is so important to keep up with airlines’ baggage allowances in relation to luggage weight and sizes.
-Failure to do so may result in passengers incurring extra charges.
+In my effort to help you out to have a stress-free journey, by providing you with useful travel bag information, today my job is to explain about airline baggage.
+Why is it so important to keep up with airlines’ baggage allowances in relation to luggage weight and sizes?
+Guess what – failure to adhere to the airline policies may result in passengers incurring extra charges.

 You will be charged to pay extra money for your extra baggage weight at the airline’s airport.
 Usually, the charge is calculated on the basis of rates at the airport.